NHL plans to play on, without the Red Wings

 More: Oldest living NHLer Steve Wochy just missed Red Wings' dynasty in 1950s

-All those games likely would be played in two hub cities, with Las Vegas and Edmonton atop a list of several hosts under consideration.
-No dates have been set yet, either, though the league is believed to be targeting a July start following a three-week training camp for teams.
+All those games likely would be played in empty arenas in two hub cities, with Las Vegas and Edmonton atop a list of several hosts under consideration.
+No dates have been set yet, either, though the league is believed to be targeting a late July or August start following an extended training camp for teams.
 That gives NHL officials more time to work out the logistics of comprehensive testing plans and safety protocols that will be required to make any of this feasible.

+In a statement Friday night, the NHLPA announced it had "authorized further negotiations with the NHL" on a postseason plan.
+But, the union added, "Several details remain to be negotiated and an agreement on the format would still be subject to the parties reaching agreement on all issues relevant to resuming play."
+In essence, the hard part still remains unsettled.

 From a competitive standpoint, the big winners in this scenario could be Chicago and Montreal, two teams that were sellers back at the trade deadline and sat well back in the wild-card playoff race when the season was halted March 12.
 Now the Blackhawks are slated to face off with the fifth-seeded Edmonton Oilers, while the Canadiens, who were 10 points out with 11 games to play, would take on the Pittsburgh Penguins.
 But concerns about inequity are offset by the league's desire to placate its national broadcast partners, as the 24-team field would bring in marquee Original Six franchises and major-market teams from New York and Chicago.